 - Museum admission is free

-- $6 per vehicle entrance fee to Mooney Grove Park on Friday, Saturday & Sunday (Seniors enter for free)
+- $6 per vehicle entrance fee to Mooney Grove Park on Friday, Saturday & Sunday during March through October (Seniors enter for $3)